-- h. require opportunities to be taken to improve public access to, and along the Thames and the Grand Union Canal, and promote their use for education, tourism, leisure and recreation, health, well-being and transport; - i. resist permanently moored vessels on the River, except where they would not have: - i. a detrimental effect on the special character, including biodiversity, of the river; - ii. an adverse affect on the character or appearance of the existing residential moorings at Battersea Reach; - j. permit residential moorings on the Grand Union Canal provided that: - i. there are adequate services for permanently moored vessels; - ii. other canal users (both water and land-based) are not adversely affected.
+h. require opportunities to be taken to improve public access to, and along the Thames and the Grand Union Canal, and promote their use for education, tourism, leisure and recreation, health, well-being and transport; i. resist permanently moored vessels on the River, except where they would not have:

+i. a detrimental effect on the river as a transport route and its special character, including biodiversity, of the river;

+ii. an adverse affect on the character or appearance of the existing residential moorings at Battersea Reach;

+j. permit residential moorings on the Grand Union Canal provided that:

+i. there are adequate services for permanently moored vessels;

+ii. other canal users (both water and land-based) are not adversely affected.